sphinx-doc/sphinx/doc/domains.rst

    Describes a "simple" C macro.
 Simple macros are macros which are used for code expansion, but which do not take arguments so cannot be described as functions.
-This is not to be used for simple constant definitions.
+This is a simple C-language ``#define``.
 Examples of its use in the Python documentation include :c:macro:`PyObject_HEAD` and :c:macro:`Py_BEGIN_ALLOW_THREADS`.

 .. rst:directive:: .. c:type:: name